aamersadiq/aamersadiq.github.io/_posts/2017-07-16-Git Learnings.markdown

 ## Working Areas
 I always find it useful to visualize the workspace you are working in.
-The best diagram for this is Oliver Steel.
+The best diagram for this is Oliver Steel Git Data Transport Commands.

 <img src="{{ site.baseurl }}/images/blog/Git-data-transport-cmds.PNG" class="fullsize-image" alt="Git data transport commands">